alipali737/pen-test-docs/Knowledge/Networks/Network Addressing.md

 | C     | 192.0.0.0       | 192.0.0.1     | 223.255.255.255 | 255.255.255.0 | 2,097,152 | /24  | 254 + 2       |

 ### Subnet Mask
-- Describes which parts of an IP address is the *host part* (the actual network) & *network part* (the specific device)
+- Describes which parts of an IP address is the *network part* (the actual network) & *host part* (the specific device)
-- Class A : H.N.N.N : Mask = 255.0.0.0
+- Class A : N.H.H.H : Mask = 255.0.0.0 : CIDR /8
-- Class B : H.H.N.N : Mask = 255.255.0.0
+- Class B : N.N.H.H : Mask = 255.255.0.0 : CIDR /16
-- Class C : H.H.H.N : Mask = 255.255.255.0
+- Class C : N.N.N.H : Mask = 255.255.255.0 : CIDR /24

 ### Network Address
 This is the first IPv4 Address of a network.
-It isn't assigned to anything but identifies the network eg. `192.0.0.0`
+It isn't assigned to anything but identifies the network eg. `192.0.0.0`.
+If a packet has the same network address for the source and destination, it is sent within the same subnet.
+If they differ, the packet must go out through the default gateway.

 ### Default Gateway
 This is the address of the network's router, usually the first or last *assignable* address of a network eg. `192.0.0.1` or `223.255.255.254`